What Size Heat Pump? (and lots more besides!)

 The survey would also record details about the current emitters; ie underfloor heating or radiators sizes and types (P+, K1, K2 etc).

-This can get a bit complicated as there are a few different types of standard looking radiators available.
+Emitters can get a bit confusing as there are a few different types of standard looking radiators available.

 - P1 also known as Type 10.
 (1 radiator panel and no convection fins)